 - Use sunflower seeds, silken tofu, or white beans for a nut-free option.

-Try this savory, sweet and delicious creamy balsamic dressing recipe for your next green salad, vegetable dip, or pasta salad.
+Try this savory, sweet and delicious vegan creamy balsamic dressing recipe for your next green salad, vegetable dip, or pasta salad.

 Other Vegan Dressing Recipes

-If you love this creamy balsamic dressing recipe, give us a 5-star review and comment below.
+If you love this vegan creamy balsamic dressing recipe, give us a 5-star review and comment below.
 We would love to hear from you.

 📖 Recipe